-We are a clinical development stage biotechnology company focused on the discovery, development and commercialization of our proprietary Lm-LLO immunotherapies to treat cancers and infectious diseases.
+We are a clinical development stage biotechnology company focused on the discovery, development and commercialization of our proprietary Lm-LLO immunotherapy product candidates to treat cancers and infectious diseases.
 These immunotherapies are based on a platform technology that utilizes live attenuated Listeria monocytogenes, which we refer to as Listeria or Lm, that have been bioengineered to secrete antigen/adjuvant fusion proteins.
 We believe that these Lm-LLO strains are a significant advancement in immunotherapy as they integrate multiple functions into a single immunotherapy because they access and direct antigen presenting cells, or APC, to stimulate anti-tumor T-cell immunity, stimulate and activate the immune system with the equivalent of multiple adjuvants, and simultaneously reduce tumor protection in the tumor microenvironment to enable the T-cells to eliminate tumors.
-Other immunotherapies may employ individual elements of our comprehensive approach, but, to our knowledge, none combine all of these elements together in a single, easily administered, well-tolerated vet comprehensive immunotherapy.
+Other immunotherapies may employ individual elements of our comprehensive approach, but, to our knowledge, none combine all of these elements together in a single, easily administered, well-tolerated yet comprehensive immunotherapy.

 The effectiveness of our approach has been validated by numerous publications in multiple models of human disease.
-In the clinic, ADXS-HPV, our lead Lm-LLO immunotherapy for the treatment of Human Papilloma Virus-, or HPV-, associated diseases, is well-tolerated and has been administered to both young patients with pre-malignant dysplasia, as well as patients with advanced disease.
+In the clinic, ADXS-HPV, our lead Lm-LLO immunotherapy product candidate for the treatment of Human Papilloma Virus-, or HPV-, associated diseases, is well-tolerated and has been administered to both young patients with pre-malignant dysplasia, as well as patients with advanced disease.
 Clinical efficacy has been demonstrated by apparent prolonged survival, complete and partial tumor responses, and the prolonged stabilization of advanced cancer.
 The preliminary data from our ongoing Phase 2 clinical trial of ADXS-HPV in patients with recurrent cervical cancer demonstrate that ADXS-HPV is an active agent in this disease setting with a manageable safety profile.
 We achieved proof of concept with this Phase 2 study, and over the next two to five years, we plan to advance ADXS-HPV through registrational Phase 3 trials and regulatory approval(s) in the United States and relevant markets for the treatment of women with cervical cancer.
-We are currently evaluating this same Lm-LLO immunotherapy in Phase 1/2 clinical trials for two other HPV-associated cancers: head and neck cancer and anal cancer.
-In June 2013, we submitted three requests for orphan drug designation to the U.S. Food and Drug Administration, or FDA, Office of Orphan Products Development, or OOPD, for ADXS-HPV in the treatment of invasive cervical cancer, head and neck cancer and anal cancer, and in August 2013 received notification that our anal cancer orphan drug designation request was granted.
+We are currently evaluating this same Lm-LLO immunotherapy in Phase 1 and Phase 1/2 clinical trials for two other HPV-associated cancers: head and neck cancer and anal cancer, respectively.
+In June 2013, we submitted three requests for orphan drug designation to the U.S. Food and Drug Administration, or FDA, Office of Orphan Products Development, or OOPD, for ADXS-HPV in the treatment of anal cancer (granted August 2013), invasive cervical cancer (denied in October 2013 as the target population estimate exceeded the statutory maximum allowed; we appealed the denial of our request in October 2013 and a response from OOPD is pending), and head and neck cancer (our request to OOPD is pending).
+In October 2013, we submitted a request for breakthrough therapy designation to the investigational new drug, or IND, application submitted to the FDA for ADXS-HPV in the treatment of invasive cervical cancer.
 In addition, we plan to advance ADXS-PSA, which is an Lm-LLO immunotherapy directed against prostate-specific antigen, or PSA, our second Lm-LLO immunotherapy, into a Phase 1 trial to determine the maximum tolerated dose for the treatment of prostate cancer in the first half of 2014.
 We plan for this to be a dose escalation trial to evaluate safety and determine the maximum tolerated dose for the treatment of prostate cancer.
 A third Lm-LLO immunotherapy, ADXS-cHER2, is being evaluated for safety and efficacy in the treatment of companion dogs with human epidermal growth factor receptor-2, or HER2, over-expressing osteosarcoma.